Diabetes and High Blood Pressure

-Blood pressure is categorized as normal, elevated, or stage 1 or stage 2 high blood pressure:
+Blood pressure is grouped as normal, elevated, or stage 1 or stage 2 high blood pressure:

-Elevated blood pressure is systolic of 120 to 129 and diastolic less than 80
+Elevated blood pressure.
+120 to 129/Less than 80

-Stage 1 high blood pressure is systolic is 130 to 139 or diastolic between 80 to 89
+Stage 1 high blood pressure.
+130 to 139/ or diastolic between 80 and 89

-Stage 2 high blood pressure is when systolic is 140 or higher or the diastolic is 90 or higher
+Stage 2 high blood pressure.
+140 or higher/ or 90 or higher

 What are the symptoms of high blood pressure?